AnnaMMendoza/liftoff-assignments/P2-Project_Outline/README.md

 I will need to learn Vue and review both JavaScript & jQuery

 ### Project Tracker
 Pivotal, Trello, or Github Projects, we only talked about one so I need to look at the other two now!
-I like Trello.
+I have an account on Pivotal Tracker and one with Trello.
+I prefer Trello's interface.
+Kinda confused wtih Pivotal's Icebox stories and Iterations where you also add stories.